-NBA Rumors: Trading Hassan Whiteside ‘Just Difficult’ But Not Impossible For Miami Heat, Per ‘Amico Hoops’
+NBA Rumors: Trading Hassan Whiteside ‘Just Difficult,’ But Not Impossible For Miami Heat, Per ‘Amico Hoops’

 — David Baumann ???? (@DavidBaumannORL) December 5, 2018

 It’s easy to understand why the Heat are still shopping Hassan Whiteside.
-They currently have a logjam at their frontcourt, and Coach Erik Spoelstra prefers to use Bam Adebayo and Kelly Olynyk in late games.
+They currently have a logjam at their frontcourt, and Coach Spoelstra prefers to use Bam Adebayo and Kelly Olynyk in late games.
 Whiteside will be an incredible addition to a team who needs a quality rim protector and a rebounder.
-Despite having a decrease in playing time, Whiteside is still averaging 13.5 points, 13.7 rebounds, and 2.9 blocks on 52.3 percent shooting from the field.
+Despite a decrease in playing time, Whiteside is still averaging 13.5 points, 13.7 rebounds, and 2.9 blocks on 52.3 percent shooting from the field.

 What makes it hard for the Heat to find a taker for Hassan Whiteside is his existing contract.
 Whiteside is currently earning $25.4 million this season and $27 million the following year.
 However, an opposing executive, who recently spoke with Amico Hoops, believes that the Heat could get rid of Whiteside if they are “determined enough.”

-The opposing executive said that trading Hassan Whiteside before the February NBA trade deadline is “just difficult” but not impossible for the Heat.
-The opposing executive suggested that the Heat could sacrifice a future draft pick or find a third team to dump Whiteside.
+The unnamed executive said that trading Hassan Whiteside before the February NBA trade deadline is “just difficult,” but not impossible for the Heat.
+The executive suggested that the Heat could sacrifice a future draft pick or find a third team to dump Whiteside.